UNSH/Unity-Apple-Distribution-Workflow/0_BeforeYouBuild/ReadMe.md

 ## INSTRUCTIONS UNITY

+**IMPORTANT** There seems to be a bug with Unity 2018 which will have your bundle rejected because of gamekit.
+So don't upgrade until this is fixed (currently 2018.2).
+[Link to workaround by giorgos_gs](https://forum.unity.com/threads/app-links-against-the-gamekit-framework-reject-by-apple-reviewer.542306/#post-3577490)

 ### Add OsxResolutionFix.cs to your build
 Add to any GO that will live @ startup to fix retina on large screens.